 ATMs / Cash Machines – Need cash?
 ATMs are available.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: Landside, near check-in • Airside, across from Gate 8.

-Baby Care Facilities – Mother’s rooms are available both Landside (next to the Ladies washroom) and Airside (next to Gate 2).
+Baby Care Facilities – If you are travelling with an infant, there are baby care rooms for breastfeeding and diaper-changing.
+Mother’s rooms are available both Landside (next to the Ladies washroom) and Airside (next to Gate 2).

 Food & Drinks – From tacos and burgers to seafood and Greek food, a variety of cuisines are available.
 Food concessions throughout the airport operate with varying schedules.
 At the time of this update, we are unable to confirm the availability of any 24-hour dining options.